nickfargo/state/src/state.coffee.md

 #### [has](#state--prototype--has)

+Determines whether a property with the given `key` is contained within `this` state’s `data` storage, or that of an ancestral protostate, parastate, or superstate, unless directed otherwise by `via`.

       has: ( key, via = VIA_ALL ) ->
         viaSuper = via & VIA_SUPER
         viaProto = via & VIA_PROTO